Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Bayesian Inference and MCMC

 Then, given that ${{\bm \Theta }}$ is distributed as $\pi ({{\bm \theta }}\vert {\rm {\bf y}})$, one can find the associated distribution of $Q_{q} ({{\bm \Theta }})$ and form a predictive interval to contain the true quantile value with some probability.
 Under this approach, one can argue that the conservative estimate of the capital accounting for parameter uncertainty should be based on the upper bound of the constructed predictive interval.
+However it might be difficult to justify the choice of the required confidence level for this interval; e.g. is it enough to take the 0.99 confidence level for estimating 0.999 quantile?
 The following algorithm can be used to obtain the posterior distribution of quantile $Q_{q} ({{\bm \Theta }})$.